| | |

 Other types of post stitches

-Yo, insert hook behind the post of the stitch from the row below (from front to back, so the post is in front of the hook), yo pull up a loop, yo, pull through all three loops to complete the stitch.
+• Yarn over, insert hook behind the post of the stitch from the row below (from front to back, so the post is in front of the hook)

 The post will pull towards you as you work to create the cable effect.

-Yo, working from the back of the fabric, insert hook in front of the post of the stitch from the row below (from back to front, so the post is at the back of the hook), yo pull up a loop, yo, pull through all three loops to complete the stitch.
+• Yarn over, working from the back of the fabric, insert hook in front of the post of the stitch from the row below (from back to front, so the post is at the back of the hook)

 The post will pull away from you as you work.